muggy8/improbable/have-and-havenot/U5fsaQzI.md

 Although I hadn't done anything that I felt was so horribly wrong, Phanna, was of a different onion.

-In fact, I wasn't even sure how Melody got here in the firs place.
+In fact, I wasn't even sure how Melody got here in the first place.

 "Um, Melody, can I ask you what was the last thing you remembered before you found yourself in this glass box?"
 I asked trying to figure out what exactly happened.